 As one of the University's Michigan Learning Communities, MCSP combines the personal attention of a small school with the extensive opportunities of a large research institution.
 Our program attracts students with a variety of academic interests who share a commitment to community service.
 MCSP helps students transition smoothly from high school to college and prepares them for leadership roles on campus and in their future careers.
-Students and faculty members meet for classes and office hours and participate in student-organized events in East Quad -- where MCSP students live.
+Students and faculty members meet for classes and office hours and participate in student-organized events in West Quad -- where MCSP students live.
 Our living-learning environment creates a comfortable sense of community within the University.
-MCSP is sponsored by the Department of Literature Science and the Arts and University Housing.
+MCSP is sponsored by the College of Literature, Science, and the Arts, and University Housing.

 - Bridge the living and learning aspects of university life

 - Share a commitment to social justice, democracy, and a diverse community

 - Lead local, national and international community service initiatives

 MCSP offers unique educational opportunities for undergraduates, which have been widely recognized for their positive impact on student learning, academic achievement, and student satisfaction with college.
 These include:

 - Common intellectual experiences (G. Kuh.
 2008.
 High-Impact Educational Practices.
 Washington, D.C.: AACU)

 - Community service-learning and civic engagement activities

 - UC 102, The “common intellectual experience” course for MCSP

 - First Year Seminars